magicmarc/marks-reverie/src/content/posts/Act_I_Dinner_Table_Chaos.md

 *(Will steps closer to Mark, takes the wooden spoon from his hand, inspects it.)*

 **WILL** *(calm, but with an edge)*:
-You hold this like you hold your authority at work—tight, nervous… terrified of slipping.
+You hold this like you hold your authority at work - tight, nervous… terrified of slipping.

 **MARK** *(stiffening)*:
-I—I'm not nervous.
+I...I'm not nervous!

 ## SCENE: Dinner Table